|

 The three-plate sensor can be used for either spacing-variation or area-variation sensors.With a two-plate sensor, the sensor capacitance is the measured variable.
 Any circuit which measures this capacitance will produce a ratio of the sensor capacitance to a discrete circuit element, a fixed capacitor or resistor.

 With three-plate sensors, two capacitances are formed, C1 between top and center plate and C2 between center and bottom plate.
 The amplifier circuit, depending on its configuration, can generate a voltage proportional to C1 - C2 or C1/C2 or (C1 - C2)/(C1 + C2).
 This makes ratiometric measurements possible, where one capacitor is variable with motion and the other is fixed.
-Then the ratio C1/C2 or (C1 - C2)/(C1 + C2) can be arranged to track with temperature, first-order compensating for thermal expansion effects and compensating the small changes in air dielectric
+Then the ratio C1/C2 or (C1 - C2)/(C1 + C2) can be arranged to track with temperature, first-order compensating for thermal expansion effects and compensating the small changes in air dielectric constants with humidity or pressure.

 3.4 Multiple plate systems